 I enjoy any interaction with people looking at my blog.
 Whether you are a student, a consumer, working for a large company, whether you are a government elite or a journalist – let’s have a chat.

 This is my official bio:

-Roger Halbheer is Chief Security Advisor for Microsoft in EMEA.
+Roger Halbheer is Chief Security Advisor for Microsoft covering Switzerland, Germany, and Austria.
 In this role, he acts as a trusted advisor to C-level executives in the commercial and private sectors and has established relationships with industry leaders, security communities and government and intelligence agencies across the world.
 Roger is a regular speaker at industry events and has worked with national and international print and broadcast media both to represent Microsoft and provide expert comment on security issues.

 Until 2015 he was the Head of Group Security (Chief Security Officer) at Swisscom.
 He was responsible for the security strategy of the overall Swisscom Group in close collaboration with the group’s companies.

 Before, Roger was Microsoft’s Worldwide Chief Security Advisor.
 He joined Microsoft as the Chief Security Advisor Switzerland and was promoted to Chief Security Advisor Europe, the Middle East and Africa (EMEA) in 2007.
 From 2010, Roger led Microsoft’s worldwide team of Chief Security Advisors who work with national organizations – including governments, law enforcement and intelligence agencies – on information technology issues and strategies.